 Last week I received a parcel posted from Troy MT containing a wildlife photo book and a card from Grandma.
 Turns out the photographer is her neighbor there in Troy.
 Don, with his wife Tess, own the property next door.
-The beautiful book she sent me is also autographed, a wonderful touch.
-I hope to say hey to the Jones' when we visit my Grandma and Uncle in July.

 Along with my Grandma's adventurous nature she has a very engaging way about her.
 She shines and sparkles and cries joyfully.
 Leaving me a message on the answering machine when I married Will, she was laughing /crying as she spoke, letting me know she was thinking of me.
 I called her back and she said to me that she remembered the day she married Grandpa.
 My Grandpa is gone now.
 He rests along the shady path on the bank of the great Sacramento River where he loved to fish.
 Will and I went back there during our Thanksgiving trip in 2004 to tackle the Castle Craggs.
 We lost the daylight before reaching the summit, but I got to say a silent hello to Grandpa as we passed the river on our way to the Brown Trout Cafe.